pytorch/torchtune/docs/source/tutorials/qlora_finetune.rst

 .. image:: /_static/img/qlora_exp.png

 .. note::
-    The above figure was generated with W&B. You can use torchtune's :class:`~torchtune.utils.metric_logging.WandBLogger` to generate similar loss curves, but you will need to install W&B and setup an account separately.
+    The above figure was generated with W&B. You can use torchtune's :class:`~torchtune.training.metric_logging.WandBLogger` to generate similar loss curves, but you will need to install W&B and setup an account separately.
 For more details on using W&B in torchtune, see our ":ref:`wandb_logging`" recipe.